 We also hold habitat data from our partners, from land owners and managers and from ecological consultants.

-Working with London Biodiversity Partnership, we have developed modelled data on BAP habitats based on survey data and expert knowledge, including
+Working with London Biodiversity Partnership, in 2010 we developed modelled data on Biodiversity Action Plan (BAP) habitats based on survey data and expert knowledge, including

 Regional dot maps and spreadsheets are available to download.